sendbird/sendbird-javascript-samples/README.md

 Or download the latest release manually from [GitHub](https://github.com/sendbird/SendBird-SDK-JavaScript)

+## Support and Issues

-[UIKit for React doc](https://sendbird.com/docs/uikit/v1/javascript/getting-started/about-uikit).
+Check out the [UIKit for React docs](https://sendbird.com/docs/uikit/v1/javascript/getting-started/about-uikit).
 If you need any help in resolving any issues or have questions, visit [our community](https://community.sendbird.com).